 However, while on the IUD, I started getting these persistent cysts that were extremely huge and painful.
 They were not the type of pimple you can pop (you are not supposed to but come on, they are hard to resist).
 Instead, these cysts form deep under the skin, and for me, they love to form around my jawline.
 When I got them, I felt like Jay Leno because my chin felt gigantic with these cysts.

 So with the anger management issues and the acne, I was like the Hulk meets Jay Leno.
 Big, green, livid Jay Leno.
-Wait … am I describing Shrek before he fell in love and became
+Wait … am I describing Shrek before he fell in love and became a nice guy?

 The Faux-Pregnancy Symptoms.

 At one point, I could have sworn that I was pregnant.
 I even went out to get pregnancy tests to make sure, though it would have been a miracle baby because there was definitely no action in the bedroom with all the spotting and mood swings going on.

 On random days, I would be nauseous and feeling very lightheaded.
 Although I never got to the point of vomiting, I was dry heaving and even ran to the toilet a few times as precaution.
 I was also soooooo tired, but it’s difficult to tell what’s the normal level of fatigue for a mom with two toddlers.
 Some days I felt like the Wile E. Coyote and had chased the Roadrunner for miles, just to have a gigantic anvil on my head.

 I was also experiencing physical symptoms.
 I LOOKED pregnant.
 Sure, I was still working on losing the baby weight, but I shouldn’t be looking like I was 5 months pregnant.
 I was so bloated and uncomfortable the whole day.
 Therefore, with the way I felt plus the bloating, it was just getting way too difficult to be a happy mom.

 The Ultimate Decision.